 ENG-376.
 Studies in Modern American Poetry

-A study of major movements and representative figures in modern American poetry.
+A study of major movements and representative figures in American poetry from about 1900 to 1960.

 ENG-393.
-The Teaching of English in Secondary Schools
+The Teaching of English in Middle-Level and Secondary Schools

-A study of the theory and practice of teaching composition, literature, and English language studies on the secondary school level (grades 7 through 12).
+A study of the theory and practice of teaching composition, literature, and English language studies on the middle and secondary school level (grades 7 through 12).
 Topics include planning, methodology, presentation, and assessment of lessons.
-The course includes 40 hours of field experiences.
+The course includes 40 hours of field experience.

 Presentations and discussions of selected topics.